Work In Europe On Your Own Terms

 I do not have a Bachelor's Degree.
 Am I still eligible?

 Yes, assuming you meet the rest of our eligibility requirements.
-A Bachelor’s degree is not required to teach in Poland.
+A Bachelor’s degree is not required to work in Poland.

-If you have a degree in education, linguistics, English, or a related field, this will be seen as a huge plus and will open up numerous job opportunities and a potential for a higher salary.
+If you have a degree in education, linguistics, English, or a related field, this will be seen as a huge plus for teaching opportunities and will open up numerous job opportunities and a potential for a higher salary.
 Companies in certain other sectors (such as IT) often will prefer to work with people who have a degree, though it is almost never required.

 Are there any age restrictions to participate in this program?